Join our Maternity Services at Birmingham Women’s and Children’s

-Our Continuity of carer teams will be rolling out in September/October.
-We have conducted extensive promotional work with all midwives our aim being for the midwives to self select to become part of the first wave of continuity teams.
-We are working with the midwives to develop the teams and how they will work together, creating a sense of ownership from the outset.
+We have recently rolled out our Continuity of Carer pilot that will see named midwives caring for women throughout their journey.
 We believe that changes to midwifery practice on such a high level should be led, to some extent, by clinical midwives.
 It is important to us that we listen to the beneficial aspects of change as well as the concerns and that midwives have.
 Midwifery Support workers will also work in the teams.

 We are also exploring ideas surrounding continuity teams for women with multiple pregnancy and diabetes.